needle-mirror/com.unity.addressables/Documentation~/AddressableAssetsProfiles.md

 Right-click the variable name to rename or delete the variable.
 You can likewise rename or delete the provided variables.

+If a pair of variables meets the path pair criteria, they are automatically grouped into a path pair.

 ### Syntax
 All variables are of type "string".
 In general, you can type in exactly the needed path or value, but there are two additional syntax designators allowed:
 * Square brackets [ ].
 Items surrounded by square brackets are evaluated at build time.
 The values inside can be other profile variables (such as [BuildTarget]) or code variables (such as [UnityEditor.EditorUserBuildSettings.activeBuildTarget]).
 During build time, as the groups are being processed, the items inside square brackets are evaluated and the resulting string is written into the catalog.
 * Curly brackets { }.
 Items surrounded by curly brackets are evaluated at runtime.
-Generally values here will be code variables (such as {UnityEngine.AddressableAssets.Addressables.RuntimePath}).
+Generally values here are code variables (such as {UnityEngine.AddressableAssets.Addressables.RuntimePath}).
 <br/>For example, you have a load path of: `{MyNamespace.MyClass.MyURL}/content/[BuildTarget]}`
 set on a group that is creating an AssetBundle called "trees.bundle".
 During the build, the catalog would register the load path for that bundle as `{MyNamespace.MyClass.MyURL}/content/Android/trees.bundle}`.
 Then, at startup, as the catalog is being processed, the profile system would evaluate MyNamespace.MyClass.MyURL to end up with the final load path of `http://myinternet.com/content/Android/trees.bundle`.